 Closed out with Lauren Flax’s super dreamy remix of my track Everybody Loves Daft Punk, I love it!
 This is out next month on Pfeiffer Records, Chris Simon who works there is a great guy, as is Sam behind the scenes.
 Chris puts out some tight records too!

-Catch Jozef K’s guest mix on Constant Circles Radio with Just Her – tune into one of the following broadcasts:
+Check out Jozef K’s guest mix on Constant Circles Radio with Just Her: